isomerpages/cpf-workfare/_faqs/Workfare Special Payment (WSP).md

 	<li style="font-size:15.5px">Set up internet / mobile banking with your bank</li>
 	<li style="font-size:15.5px">Log in to your bank's internet / mobile banking application</li>
 	<li style="font-size:15.5px">Link your NRIC number to your bank account at the PayNow registration screen</li></ol>
 You may also refer to your bank's website for specific details to do so.
-If you do not have Internet or mobile banking, you can contact your bank directly to register for PayNow-NRIC.<br><br>
+If you do not have Internet or mobile banking, you can contact your bank directly to register for PayNow.<br><br>
 Otherwise, you can choose to receive your payouts via Direct Bank Crediting.
 To do so, simply visit here, login with your Singpass, select "<a class="hyperlink" href="https://www.workfare.gov.sg/app/Account/QRLogin?returnUrl=/PaymentInstructions/Edit">View / Update Payment Mode</a>" and update your POSB/DBS, OCBC or UOB bank account details.
 <br><br></details>
 <details><summary><font size="+1" color="#009427"><b>